 Since 1 October 2004, New Zealand has allowed five tonnes of its national allocation for non-commercial catches.
-Due to the locations and seasons during which SBT are now found in New Zealand waters (generally winter months, in areas with little recreational fishing), it is unlikely this allowance has been approached in the past.
+Due to the locations and seasons during which SBT are now found in New Zealand waters (generally winter months, in areas with little recreational fishing), it is unlikely this allowance has been approached.

-However, there have been some reports of bycatch of SBT in the recently developed sport fishery for Pacific bluefin (Thunnus orientalis) off the west coast of the South Island.
+There have been some reports of bycatch of SBT in the recently developed sport fishery for Pacific bluefin (Thunnus orientalis) off the west coast of the South Island.
 Generally, SBT are only taken early in the season (July), with the catch being almost entirely Pacific bluefin during August - September, when most of the effort occurs.
-The overall tonnage of SBT taken is thought to be lessened by a proportion of the catch being tagged and released.
-Provisional figures indicate the allocation was likely to have been fully caught in 2007.
+The overall tonnage of SBT retained is thought to be low.
+Many of the SBT have been tagged and released.

-In order to better estimate the level of recreational catch in relation to the allowance made under our national allocation, New Zealand has monitored the bluefin fishery during the 2007 and 2008 seasons.
-In the future, more detailed monitoring may occur through compulsory charter boat reporting for specified fisheries (including Pacific and southern bluefin).
+In order to better estimate the level of recreational catch in relation to the allowance made under our national allocation, New Zealand will monitor the Pacific bluefin fishery during the current season.